getzola/zola/README.md

 A fast static site generator in a single binary with everything built-in.

-Documentation is available on [its site](https://www.getzola.org/documentation/getting-started/installation/) or in the `docs/content` folder of the repository.
+Documentation is available on [its site](https://www.getzola.org/documentation/getting-started/installation/) or in the `docs/content` folder of the repository and the community can use [its forum](https://zola.discourse.group).

 ## Comparisons with other static site generators